 To encourage energy-efficient homes, some utility companies offer rebates for home improvements such as installing new windows.
 Consumers are urged to check with their local utility company to find out about rebates in their area and to ensure that they are purchasing qualifying products.

-HERO, like many similar programs, offers low-fixed interest rates, flexible rates for most products (sometimes between 5 – 20 years), and the option to have repayments made through your property taxes each year.
+In addition and also HERO, like many similar programs, offers low-fixed interest rates.
+Also flexible rates for most products (sometimes between 5 – 20 years) and the option to have repayments made through your property taxes each year.

 Interest paid on the principal balance is also tax deductible.

 There are currently over 150,000 products eligible for HERO financing.
 Windows make up a large portion of the eligible products and other items include doors, water heaters, lighting fixtures, flooring, and much more.

 The HERO program ultimately lowers utility bills by lowering energy consumption and reduces harmful carbon emissions.